-Mentors are undergraduates who provide (mentoring) support and encouragement to learners as they encounter the various transition milestones between year 8 and year 13.
+Mentors are undergraduates who provide (mentoring) support and encouragement to learners as they encounter the various transition milestones.
 You will receive training to help you in this role.
 Aimhigher plans to place around 130 mentors each year, with the capacity to support over 650 learners in each cycle.